Skip to content

 How were the Nazca Lines made?

 The technique sounds surprisingly simple.
 People removed dark, oxidized stones from the surface.
-Beneath, lighter soil was revealed.
+This revealed lighter soil underneath.

-This created lines, surfaces, and figures.
-The dark stones were often placed at the edges, making the shapes stand out even more.
+This is how lines, surfaces, and figures were created.
+The dark stones were often placed along the edges, which made the shapes stand out even more.

-The large figures required planning, organization, and a very good sense of space.
+Creating the large figures required planning, organization, and a very good sense of space.
 Some lines are several kilometers long.
-Other shapes depict animals with clearly recognizable outlines.
+Other forms show animals with clearly recognizable outlines.

-The Nasca culture had no modern measuring instruments.
-Nevertheless, enormous drawings of astonishing accuracy were created.
-This is what makes the site so impressive to this day.
+The Nazca culture did not have modern measuring instruments.
+Nevertheless, gigantic drawings of astonishing precision were created.
+This continues to make the site so impressive to this day.

 Famous Figures of the Nazca Lines